open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 ## Common remote procedure call conventions

 A remote procedure calls is described by two separate spans, one on the client-side and one on the server-side.

 For outgoing requests, the `SpanKind` MUST be set to `CLIENT` and for incoming requests to `SERVER`.

+Remote procedure calls can only be represented with these semantic conventions, when the names of the called service and method are known and available.

 ### Span name